tchadelicard/fiab/hw_4/README.md

 ## Usage

-You can start the application and interact with the GenServer as follows:
+You can start and interact with the GenServer as follows:

 1. **Start the server**: